mohammad-atikuzzaman/megaNews-clientSide/README.md

 - react-hook-form

 ## Features

-- user can register or login  by email, password or google account
+- User can read Article and also authorzed user can post their article.
-- user can post article
+- In all article page article user can find article by search and filter system.
-- if user is not get any premium plan user cant not see premium content and also they can not make more then 1 post request
+- Free user can read only free article and they can make maximum 1 post.
-- user can update their profile
-- for making post request and profile picture there are used imgbb image hosting
-- user can get subscription for several time
+- User can get subscription by doing payment for severeral time.
-- for subscription we have used react stripe js
-- there are dashboard for admin
+- Only admin can see dashboard on navbar
-- a admin can make another user admin
+- Admins can make another user admin, also they can delete, decline, publish, premium a article

-- admin can review users post request, he can aprove, decline and delete a post.
-Also he can make premium a post.
-Only premium users can see premium article.
-- for authorization I have use jwt in backend. and firebase on frontend.
-- user can update or delete his post.
+## If any one want to clone this repo
+At first clone it, then run a comand "npm i", then manage ke